technoblogy/tiny-i2c/README.md

 # Arduino TinyI2C Library
 David Johnson-Davies 14th April 2018

-#### CC BY-SA
-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

 ## Description
-*TinyI2C* is a set of minimal I2C Master routines for ATtiny processors.
-They allow any ATtiny processor with a hardware USI to connect to I2C peripherals.
+*TinyI2C* is a set of minimal I2C Master routines for ATtiny processors with a hardware USI.

 The main difference between these routines and most other Tiny Wire libraries is that these don't use buffers, so have minimal memory requirements, and don't impose a 32-byte limit on transmissions.